- repeat prescriptions

 Use the repeat prescription order form on the right hand side of your prescription slip - please mark the items that you require (and enclose a SAE if you wish your prescription order form to be returned to you)

-- Via a Local Pharmacy Collection Service (if you need more details about the services, please contact with the pharmacy concerned)
+- Via a Local Pharmacy Collection Service (if you need more details about the services, please contact your nominated pharmacy)

 - By Faxing the Prescription Order Form to the Practice: